Regularity of analytic torsion form on families of normal coverings: Abstract

 \section{Abstract}

-We prove the smoothness of the $\cL ^2 $-analytic torsion form on some fiber bundles with non-compact fibers of positive Novikov-Shubin invariant.
-We do so by generalizing the arguments of Azzali-Goette-Schick to an appropriate Sobolev space, and proving that the Novikov-Shubin invariant remains positive in the Sobolev settings, using an argument of Alvarez Lopez-Kordyukov.
+We prove the smoothness of the $L ^2 $-analytic torsion form for fiber bundle with positive Novikov-Shubin invariant.
+We do so by generalizing the arguments of Azzali-Goette-Schick to an appropriate Sobolev space, and proving that the Novikov-Shubin invariant is also positive in the Sobolev setting, using an argument of Alvarez Lopez-Kordyukov.

-Bismut-Lott \cite{Bismut;AnaTorsion} introduced a torsion form on a compact fiber bundle $\rM \to \rB$ and a flat vector bundle $\rE \to \rM$:

-One important characteristic of the torsion form is that it satisfies the transgression formula.
-There has been several attempts to generalize the notion to $\cL^2$-torsion forms on fiber bundles with the non-compact fibers.
-The main technical obstacle is that in the non-compact case the spectrum of the Laplacian operator may be $[0, \infty)$, and the integral in Equation \eqref{BLDfn} may not converge.